hashdist/hashdist/doc/source/userguide.rst

 the ``bin``-directory in your ``PATH``::

     $ git clone https://github.com/hashdist/hashdist.git /path/to/hashdist
+    $ cd /path/to/hashdist; git checkout spec  # this work only on spec branch
     $ export PATH=/path/to/hashdist/bin:$PATH

 The ``hit`` tool should now be available.
 You should now run the following command to